Modernizr/Modernizr/README.md

 - Following tests got moved in subdirectories:

   - `cookies`, `indexeddb`, `indexedblob`, `quota-management-api`, `userdata` moved into the storage subdirectory
+  - `audio` moved into the audio subdirectory
+  - `battery` moved into the battery subdirectory
   - `canvastext` moved into the canvas subdirectory
-  - `audio` moved into the audio subdirectory
   - `exiforientation` moved into the image subdirectory

 - Following tests got removed: